 Here are a few things you can do to create a customer journey map:

 - Map your customer journey, starting with the earliest recognition of a problem that might raise the need for your product.
 Then, plot each decision-making point or moment of truth (MOT) on your customer’s journey to buying your product.

 - Go on to map the customer experience after they have bought your product.
 Within this, it is important to understand any pain-points that need to be resolved to delight your customers and benefit from customer referrals.

-- Mystery shop your best competitors to understand the customer perspective better.
+- Call or visit your best competitors for a greater understanding of your target audience.
 This will provide you with insight into aspects of service delivery that your competitors excel in, which you can use to help inform your own approach.

-Or if you are a 1-person business, it will help you to perform all of these roles yourself without getting confused or failing to deliver on the promises that you make to customers.
+Also, if you are a solopreneur or single person business, it will help you to perform all of these roles yourself without getting confused or failing to deliver on the promises that you make to customers.
 A CRM allows you to lead positive customer journeys at scale proactively.